ADHO/blackwell-companions/README.md

   * the markup is awful (seriously -- I've stripped the tables around the chapter content, but take a look at the TOC...)
   * the CSS for the text is just copied from the XTF-based site.
 Nicer typography might be nice.
   * a (more) responsive, mobile-friendly layout would be nice, too.

+* depending on network latency, there can be a bit of a lag on loading a new chapter -- some immediate feedback (e.g. a spinner or something) would improve UX (this has been mitigated a little by applying the "current link" styling before loading the page, but more could be done).